-Pension is taxable under the head salaries in your income tax return.
+Pension is taxable under the head Income From Salaries.
 Pensions are paid out periodically, generally every month.
-However, you may also choose to receive your pension as a lump sum (also called commuted pension) instead of a periodical payment.
-In this article, we will learn about the taxation implications of commuted (lump sum) and uncommuted (installments) pension.
+However, the taxpayer may also choose to receive the pension as a lump sum (also called commuted pension) instead of a monthly payment.
+In case of a commuted pension, the taxpayer will have the option of claiming an exemption under section 10 of the Income Tax Act, 1961.

 Generally, the employer and taxpayer contribute together to an annuity fund, which pays the taxpayer pension out of the fund.
-At the time of retirement, you may choose to receive a certain percentage of your pension in advance.
-Such pension received in advance is called commuted pension.
+At the time of retirement, you may choose to receive a certain percentage of your pension in lump sum rather than receiving it in installments.
+Such pension received in lump sum is called commuted pension.
+The remaining part of the pension that the taxpayer chooses to receive in installments on a monthly basis is called uncommuted pension.

-For example, at the age of 60 years, you choose to receive 10% of your monthly pension worth Rs 10,000 of the next 10 years in advance.
-This will be paid to you as a lump sum.
+For example, Mr. Anban at the age of 60 years, chooses to receive 10% of his monthly pension worth Rs 10,000 of the next 10 years in advance.
+This will be paid to him as a lump sum.

 Note: Exemption in respect of commuted pension is available under both the tax regimes.